MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Additional goals specific to HTTPS RRs and the HTTPS use-case include:

-* Connect directly to {{!HTTP3=I-D.ietf-quic-http}} (QUIC transport) alternative service endpoints
+* Connect directly to {{!HTTP3=I-D.ietf-quic-http}} (QUIC transport) alternative endpoints
-* Obtain the {{!ECH}} keys associated with an alternative service endpoint
+* Obtain the {{!ECH}} keys associated with an alternative endpoint
 * Support non-default TCP and UDP ports
 * Address a set of long-standing issues due to HTTP(S) clients not implementing support for SRV records, as well as due to a limitation